Table Of Contents

 •RP1 with 2GB of DRAM is not recommended for broadband deployment.

 The ASR 1000 Series Routers can be deployed as an IP session aggregator.
 The maximum number of IP sessions that can be supported depends on the hardware combination.
-Table 20 lists the hardware combination and the maximum number of IP sessions that are supported.
+Table 20 lists the hardware combination and the maximum number of IP sessions that are supported when used for wireline Broadband applications.

 Note RP1 with 2GB DRAM is not recommended for IP sessions deployment.